-Need for more frequent observations will depend on patient’s clinical status.
+The need for more frequent observations will depend on the patient’s clinical status.

 Do not resume transfusion without a thorough clinical review.

-Immediately report all significant adverse reactions of transfusion, including possible bacterial contamination of a blood component or suspected disease transmission, to the transfusing facility’s laboratory or blood bank and the Blood Service.
+Immediately report all significant adverse reactions of transfusion, including possible bacterial contamination of a blood component or suspected disease transmission, to the transfusing facility’s laboratory or blood bank and Lifeblood.